rcaze/21_03Ca/README.md

 # Running

-   pyhon simulate.pyhon
+   pyhon simulate.py

-This will generate the figure from the article
+This will generate the two panles of the figure from the article